‘Harini and Harsha’

 When we migrated to this new domain (hariniandharsha.com) from our earlier space (tongueticklers.com), we decided to do away with all posts that we do not connect with anymore.

-I have been writing a diary from a very young age, updating it less now than I did before.
+I have been writing a diary from a very young age, updating it rarely these days, than I did before.
 Sometime, as a 14 or 15 year old, I had jotted down certain skills I wanted to learn when I ‘grew up’.
-Every birthday I leaf through it, and on my 35th, I realised that most of the things on that list still needed to be ticked off.
+Every birthday I leaf through it.
+On my 35th, I realised that most of the components still needed to be ticked off.
 So that birthday I set a new goal.
 I’d retire by 45 and work on that list; the ten year plan was to help ease financial constraints that would follow.
 I did retire as planned, am now poised to explore new limits and meet challenges — physical, financial and mental.
 I look forward to living to the full — living fit, travelling wise and well, reading more, eating well, resting well — and opening my mind to new possibilities.

 My interests apart from the cooking include knitting, crochet, painting, photography, reading, writing, watching thrillers, travelling and story-telling.
 Nothing is excluded.

 My creative-writing journey began with Tongue Ticklers in early 2008 as a journal where I’d share food-experiences and recipes I learnt through life.
 By 2011, I knew I had more to tell than food-stories; hence this space.